El-Gobbo/lone-wolf-fists/README.md

-# lwf System
+# LWF System

 ![Foundry v11](https://img.shields.io/badge/foundry-v11-green)

 This is a system to play the post-apocalyptic anime inspired ttrpg Lone Wolf Fists using Foundry vtt.
-It has been built starting from the boilerplate system, and is currently very not ready for wider use.
+It has been built starting from the boilerplate system, and is currently not ready for wider use.

 ## To do
 My current goal is to get a fully functional sheet for player characters.
 From there, I intend to put together sheets for all other actor classes (seriously, theres a lot of them), at which point this system should be at an alpha stage, and able to be used.
 I have not thought much beyond that, but I have a few initial ideas i'd like to explore